ValyrianTech/ComfyUI_with_Flux/README.md

 # ComfyUI with Flux.1-dev

+## Update 2024-10-11

+- **Added AI-Toolkit to train LoRas**
+    - You can now train your own LoRas with the AI-Toolkit directly in this template and try them at the same time.
+    - Here is a tutorial on how to train your own LoRa: [AI-Toolkit Tutorial](https://github.com/ValyrianTech/ComfyUI_with_Flux/blob/main/comfyui-without-flux/ai-toolkit/Tutorial_how_to_train_a_LoRa.md)

+- **Included workflows:**
+    - AdvanceLivePortrait
+    - AdvancedLivePortrait_with_ExpressionEditor
+    - Controlnet
+    - ExpressionEditor
+    - FaceSwap
+    - img2img
+    - Inpainting
+    - LoRa
+    - Outpainting
+    - txt2img
+    - Upscale_LDSR
+    - Upscale_SUPIR
+    - Xlab-AI_Realism_LoRa

+    **Note**: Some of these workflows require additional models to be downloaded, in the root folder there are some scripts starting with 'download_X.sh' that you can run to download the models in the correct folder.
+    Run `bash /download_ALL.sh` to download all the models at once (this will take a while, it's about 50GB of data).
+    You can also just run the scripts for the workflows you are interested in.

+- **Improved support for network volumes and customization**
+    - The startup script is now located in `/workspace/start_user.sh` and is persistent on the network volume.
+This allows you to customize the startup script to your liking.

+- **New secondary template without the 20GB+ flux model for faster deploy**
+    - There is now a secondary template that is identical to this template, but it does not include the 20GB+ flux model, so it would be faster to deploy.
+You can find it here: [ComfyUI without Flux.1 dev one-click](https://runpod.io/console/deploy?template=aomdggbx0y&ref=2vdt3dn9)
+    - If you use a network volume, all the files are copied to the network volume on the first run, so the next time you deploy a pod, you can change the template to the `ComfyUI without Flux.1 dev one-click` template.

+- **Fixed some issues with JupyterLab**

+- **Pre-installed a bunch of popular custom nodes**

+    - websocket_image_save, ComfyUI-Florence2, ComfyUI-Logic, cg-use-everywhere, comfy-plasma, cg-image-picker, ComfyUI_JPS-Nodes,
+    ComfyUI_essentials, ComfyUI-Flowty-LDSR, ComfyUI-VideoHelperSuite, ComfyUI-KJNodes, ComfyUI-Custom-Scripts, ComfyUI-Manager,
+    ComfyUI_UltimateSDUpscale, ComfyUI-AdvancedLivePortrait, x-flux-comfyui, rgthree-comfy, ComfyUI-Impact-Pack, ComfyUI_ComfyRoll_CustomNodes,
+    ComfyUI-SUPIR, was-node-suite-comfyui, comfyui_controlnet_aux, ComfyUI-Easy-Use, comfyui-reactor-node, ComfyUI_LayerStyle, comfyui-mixlab-nodes

+    - This should make the problems with 'IMPORT FAILED' less frequent.
+If you still encounter this problem when restarting a pod, you can go to the manager and click on 'Custom Nodes Manager', find the one that is causing the problem and click on the 'Try fix' button.
+    - If you have a lot of custom nodes that are causing problems, there is another possible solution, but should only be use as a 'last resort', you can make a persistent venv by running the command `bash /make_venv.sh` in the terminal.
+    - This will create a persistent venv on the workspace and install all the dependencies that are needed.
+However, this will take a long time and will require at least another 15GB of space on the network volume.

 ## Update 2024-09-03
 - Updated ComfyUI to latest version
 - Added Realism LoRa from XLabs-AI and VideoAditor